lpriyasivakumar/daily-news-feed/README.md

 ## Production

-The app is deployed using the github workflow to heroku cloud using docker.
+The app is deployed using the github workflow to heroku cloud using docker